es-shims/get-own-property-symbols/README.md

 ##### Server

-  * node js 0.6 and higher (as tested via travis)
+  * node js 0.6 and higher
   * io.js has native support, so it works there too
   * Duktape and Nashorn should be fine too (please let me know if not)

-You can also check if your browser or device is compatible [through this page](http://webreflection.github.io/get-own-property-symbols/test/).